uiceds/syllabus/manuscript.md

 The homework for Module 3 covers the required readings and lectures and is available [here](https://prairielearn.engr.illinois.edu/pl/course_instance/89830/assessment/2143524).
 General information about homework assignments is [here](#homeworks-and-exams).

-**The homework for this module is due by Tue 9/8/2020, 12:00 CDT for 110% credit, by Thu 9/10/2020, 12:00 CDT for 100% credit, and by Tue 9/22/2020, 12:00 CDT for 80% credit.**
+**The homework for this module is due by Tue 9/8/2020, 12:00 CDT for 110% credit, by Sun 9/13/2020, 23:59 CDT for 100% credit, and by Sun 9/27/2020, 23:59 CDT for 80% credit.**

 #### Module 3 Topics for Zoom Meetings

-* Practice excercises and Q&A. [Practice excercises](https://nbviewer.jupyter.org/github/uiceds/syllabus/blob/master/modules/module3/module3_practice_problems.ipynb)
+* Tue 9/8/2020, 12:00 CDT: Practice excercises and Q&A. [Practice excercises](https://nbviewer.jupyter.org/github/uiceds/syllabus/blob/master/modules/module3/module3_practice_problems.ipynb)
-* Practice excercises and literature review intro.
+* Thu 9/10/2020, 12:00 CDT: Practice excercises and literature review intro.
 [Slides](https://docs.google.com/presentation/d/1Hfy4NOrFLEKLOMLBpgyv_hUIUpP82ohYDSDw9HIOThY/edit?usp=sharing)